Giving Advice ESL Games, Activities and Worksheets

 ESL Giving Advice Worksheet - Vocabulary Exercises: Error Correction, Unscrambling, Matching, Forming Sentences - Intermediate (B1) - 25 minutes

 Here is a handy giving advice worksheet to help students learn and practice how to give advice using should, ought to, and had better.
-Students start by finding and correcting mistakes in pieces of advice.
+Students start by finding and correcting mistakes in advice.
 Next, students unscramble words to make advice and then match the advice with problems.
-Finally, students read a set of problems and choose a suitable piece of advice for each one from a box and write a sentence with it using should, ought to, or had better.
+Finally, students read problems, choose a suitable piece of advice for each one from a box and write an affirmative or negative sentence with it using should, ought to, or had better.

 Should, Ought to, Had Better Preview